tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  DTLS Handshake Message Format

-In order to support message loss, reordering, and message fragmentation, DTLS modifies the TLS 1.3 handshake header:
+DTLS uses the same Handshake messages as TLS 1.3.
+However, prior to transmission they are converted to DTLSHandshake messages, which contain extra data needed to support message loss, reordering, and message fragmentation.

 ~~~
 %%% Handshake Protocol